kevweldon/HBM2e_AXI_BFM_Simulation/README.md

-Please see "HBM2e Simulation Using an AXI BFM.pptx" for all instructions.
+Please see "HBM2e Simulation Using an AXI BFM.pptx" for instructions.